jiangfengming/vue-head-mixin/README.md

 }
 ```

-If you use ssr, you need to inject title and meta into html template:
+If you use SSR, you need to inject the title and meta into html template:

 ```html
 <!DOCTYPE html>